Park Information

 Adopt-a-Garden

 The Adopt-a-Garden program is a cooperative venture between the City of Alexandria and its citizens.
 Through an agreement with the City, an individual, community, or group assumes responsibility for assisting in the maintenance of a garden located on public property.
-The program was created after many involved citizens and organizations expressed interest in creating new gardens on city property or maintaining existing city gardens.
+The program was created after many involved citizens and organizations expressed interest in creating new gardens on City property or maintaining existing City gardens.

 Adopt-a-Park